 - Be kind to yourself.
 It is very easy to succumb to a pattern of wishing you could do more for a family member, or thinking about mistakes you have made that you wish you could change.
 Remind yourself you are human, and that you are accomplishing essential work for an individual you care about.
 Acknowledge the sacrifices you’re making, just as you would acknowledge and appreciate them in another family caregiver.

 - Seek – and accept – support and help.
 Attempting to be a superhero who handles each and every thing independently can quickly contribute to burnout and depression.
 Partnering with the helpful support of other people to assist a senior loved one is the best way to guarantee his or her needs are fully met, while helping you realize the healthy life balance you need and deserve.

-Heaven at Home Senior Care is the perfect partner for family caregivers, offering skilled, professional, and compassionate in-home care in Flower Mound, customized to each individual’s specific needs.
-Let us help!
+Heaven at Home Senior Care, the top provider of elder care in Denton, TX and the surrounding area, is the perfect partner for family caregivers, offering skilled, professional, and compassionate in-home care, customized to each individual’s specific needs.
+Let us help with your caregiver resolutions!
 Contact us at 866-381-0500 and together we can create a plan of care in order to make 2020 the very best year yet – both for the senior in your care, as well as yourself.